 On August 6, 1991 (28 years ago), Sir Tim Berners-Lee created the first website and introduced the World Wide Web.
 In 1992, one year later, the number of websites increased by 900%, to ten.
 As of August 2019, there are over 1.7 billion websites online.

 With the number of websites growing daily, it's more important than ever to have a solid online presence.
 In addition, with content playing a major role of every website, it's a must to find a content management system (CMS) that gives you advanced functionality and allows you to showcase your brand with ease.

 In this blog, we start at the beginning and review the history of the HubSpot CMS.
-This is the second post in the series, stay tuned for more posts that cover all of our discussions.
+This is the second post in the series.

 We hope you enjoy!

 Luke Summerfield has a long, eclectic history with the HubSpot CMS... they go WAY back.